 Overall air quality improved in many urban centers under national COVID-19 lockdowns but this doesn’t mean air pollution totally went away.
 Pollutants come from a wide range of different sources, both natural and man-made.
 This reality means air pollution is around us, even when there are fewer cars on the road.

 Ozone Pollution & ‘The Weekend Effect’

 Ground-level Ozone does not get emitted directly, instead, it is formed in the atmosphere from other primary pollutants in the presence of solar radiation (i.e. sun).
 Intuitively, you’d think any reduction in the concentration levels of primary pollutants that Ozone is created from – (Nitrogen Oxides (NOx), Volatile Organic Compounds (VOCs), and Carbon Monoxide (CO)) – would automatically result in reductions in levels of Ozone.

-However this is not always the case.
+However, this is not always the case.
 It also depends on the ratio levels of Nitrogen Oxides to Volatile Organic Compounds.
-As NOx is a primary pollutant emitted by vehicle emissions, when there are less cars on the road, there may be less NOx in the air.
+As NOx is a primary pollutant emitted by vehicle emissions, when there are fewer cars on the road, there may be less NOx in the air.

 The effect of this on overall ratio levels means that some urban centers actually experience higher levels of Ozone during quiet periods such as the weekend or during a lockdown.
-This phenomena has been termed by some scientists as the ‘weekend effect.’
+This phenomenon has been termed by some scientists as the ‘weekend effect’.

 Rural Doesn’t Always Mean Clean

-During lockdown, the city of Paris saw significantly reduced levels of NO2 in the air - however there were still significant levels of PM2.5 detected in the area.
+During the 2020 lockdown, the city of Paris saw significantly reduced levels of NO2 in the air – however, there were still significant levels of PM2.5 detected in the area.

 Some believe the use of fertilizer on crops near the city which contain ammonia (NH3) is contributing to the creation of PM2.5 in the atmosphere as a secondary pollutant.

 Far Away Sources